daviddupuis/jeffskinnerbox.github.io/content/articles/using-a-vintage-laptop-to-creating-a-x-terminal.md

 ## Install Puppy Linux
 [Puppy Linux][21] is a popular light-weight Linux distro.
-I successfully installed Puppy Linux, but once installed, it perfromed badly when I fired up applications like a browser.
+I successfully installed Puppy Linux, but once installed, it performed badly when I fired up applications like a browser.
-A closer reading of the Puppy Linux documentation informed me that the Linux Kernal is going to require 100M of RAM.
+A closer reading of the Puppy Linux documentation informed me that the Linux Kernel is going to require 100M of RAM.
 So any reasonable size application will cause performance problems.

 ## Installing Tiny Core Linux (TCL)